 Export opportunities are also growing in environmental technology sectors such as municipal and industry wastewater treatment technology, hazardous waste and medical waste treatment technology, waste-to-energy technologies and air and water monitoring equipment.

-These are significant opportunities for B.C.'s technology exporters.
+These are significant opportunities for British Columbia's technology exporters.

 Learn more about British Columbia’s export opportunities in China.

-With an energy self-sufficiency rate of just four per cent and an ongoing debate over nuclear policy, the Japanese government began its Feed-in-tariff (FIT) program in July 2012.
+With an energy self-sufficiency rate of just 8% and an ongoing debate over nuclear policy, the Japanese government began its Feed-in-tariff (FIT) program in July 2012.
 It provides for guaranteed, premium prices that utilities must pay for renewable energy.
 This program can provide opportunities for renewable and clean energy companies to enter the market in the areas of solar, wind, geothermal, and biomass.

 Learn more about British Columbia’s export opportunities in Japan.

 South Korea was among the first countries to embrace green growth as a national development strategy.
 With, a significant shift to cleaner energy and greater efficiencies across its major industries, the country’s green economy has achieved multi-billion dollar investments.
-This dynamic market makes it a prime target for exports, with particular interest in B.C.’s biomass industry and small-scale renewable energy projects.
+This dynamic market makes it a prime target for exports, with particular interest in British Columbia’s biomass industry and small-scale renewable energy projects.

 South Korea is also one of the world’s most promising markets for fuel cell adoption and manufacturing.
 South Korea has a market for stationary, portable and transport fuel cells, with early markets for domestic adoption and large export opportunities.
 A partnership agreement between the Canadian and South Korean Hydrogen and Fuel Cell Associations in June 2010 helps our hydrogen and fuel cell technology companies expand exports to South Korea.

 The Canada Korea Free Trade Agreement (CKFTA), which entered into force in January 2015, has opened up opportunities for British Columbia’s goods and services providers in clean technology, waste water management, and environmental technology.
-The agreement provides easier entry of business persons, tariff reductions on related goods and the establishment of bilateral committees to address such issues as reducing or eliminating duplicate testing and certification.
+The agreement provides easier entry for business people, tariff reductions on related goods and the establishment of bilateral committees to address such issues as reducing or eliminating duplicate testing and certification.

 Learn more about British Columbia’s export opportunities in South Korea.